Johann Heinrich von Schmitt

 Johann Heinrich von Schmitt (1743 – 11 November 1805) was an officer in the Army of the Holy Roman Empire.
 He was arguably one of the most successful chiefs of staff; he rose to the rank of Feldmarshalleutnant during the French Revolutionary and Napoleonic wars.

 He developed a sound military reputation as a surveyor, map-maker, and strategist during Austria's wars with the Ottoman Empire.
 He served on the Quartermaster's staff during the War of the First Coalition.
 He was the mastermind behind the Rhine Campaign of 1796.
 As a major general, he was one of Archduke Charles' trusted advisers during the War of the Second Coalition campaign in southwestern Germany.

 In 1799, his reputation was tarnished by the assassination of the French delegates to the Congress of Rastatt, but his complicity was not proven.
-He retired the following year due to conflicts with the new commander in chief of the Habsburg army.
+In a letter to Emperor Franz II of 18 May 1799, Archduke Charles, Duke of Teschen tried to blame him to some extent for issuing an injudicious order to seize the diplomats' papers and their relationship soured.
+He retired the following year due to conflicts with the new commander in chief of the Habsburg army, Paul Kray.
 When war broke out again in 1805, he was recalled from retirement and assigned to the combined Russian-Austrian forces on the Danube.
 On 11 November, Schmitt was killed by friendly fire at the Battle of Dürenstein.